teepluss/laravel4-api/README.md

 ## API Response for Laravel 4

-API is a useful to create response format and testing request.
+API is a useful to make internal request (HMVC).

 ### Installation